 Evidently Mr. Meskimen received a number of direct inquiries about his bit of satire, as afterwards the voicemail at his office phone presented callers with the following message: "If you are calling about the Daylight Savings Time letter and wish to explain global warming or daylight savings time to me, I would urge you to get a sense of humor and/or a life, in that order.
 Unless, of course, you want to pay me for an interview; if so, please leave your telephone number and I will expediently return your call."

-A few sharp-eyed readers pointed out that another tongue-in-cheek letter similar to
+A few sharp-eyed readers pointed out that another tongue-in-cheek letter similar to Mr. Meskimen's had appeared in the Aspen Times a month earlier:

 I am sure that if you have been out on the trails of our wonderful mountains lately you have noticed the snow is disappearing rapidly, and there are rocks and trees poking through at levels seemingly unprecedented in the memory of those of us that pay attention to such things.
 It is heartbreaking to see their majestic finery slipping away so early.